|Confidentiality of Patron Records Policy|

-- Such records and files shall not be made available to any individual, organization, entity, or any agency of federal, state or local government except pursuant to such process, order or subpoena as may be authorized by law.
-Any such legal requests are to be referred immediately to the WCLS Director;
+Information from the confidential records shall not be made available in response to a request from any individual, organization, entity, or any agency of federal, state or local government except as pursuant to a valid court order or other applicable legal authority under applicable state or federal law.

-- The WCLS Director will take such action as necessary, including consulting with an attorney, to determine that any court order or process issued is lawfully executed and requires such records be made available;
+WCLS will take action as necessary to determine that any court order or process issued by any court or pursuant to any purported legal authority requires that such records be made available.

 Any patron is entitled to information in the patron’s account, such as items on loan, items on hold, items overdue and fines.
 A parent or legal guardian may have access to the same information for his or her unemancipated minor child under the age of eighteen (18).

 Names and contact information of adult patrons eighteen (18) years of age or older may be extracted from the patron records for use by the Whatcom County Library Foundation for the purposes of notifying patrons of upcoming events in support of WCLS or one or more of its branches, or to invite patrons to monetarily support Whatcom County Library Foundation activities in support of the Whatcom County Library System.
 WCLS will not provide access to personal information to other groups unless required by law.

 Library facilities are public places and persons entering Whatcom County Library System facilities have no expectation of privacy beyond the confidentiality of their library records as described in this policy.

 The Executive Director is responsible for establishing administrative procedures necessary to carry out this policy.